marckean/marcseparation/_docs/02-serious_risks.md

     src="https://www.youtube.com/embed/rW6g---2QLw?playlist=rW6g---2QLw&loop=1&start=81&end=89&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">
 </iframe>

-## Alex is [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) / hands-off parenting
+## Alex is [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) / permissive parenting

 As per [this section](/marcseparation/alex_parenting/#alexs-parenting-style).
 Alex is following the same parenting style as her own mother.
 We can see how this turned out for Alex's sister Julia, she killed herself.

 Julia had a real drinking problem and was a chain smoker amongst having bipolar disorder, not being able to hold down a job and as Bec said, she's a "*bad egg*".

-Leaving the home at 14, and no father in her life (as he was interstate at the time, then died soon after), the mother was exercising a [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) *behind the scenes* parenting style as Julia lived in share accommodation with Alex and Alex's gay friend Kristan.
+Leaving the home at 14, and no father in her life (as he was interstate at the time, then died soon after), the mother was exercising a [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) / permissive parenting style (*hands-off*) as Julia lived in share accommodation with Alex and Alex's gay friend Kristan.
 Julia lacked the support, guidance and discipline needed to develop into a decent woman to have somewhat of a chance of a normal life.

 ![](../blobs/reportjulia/julia_drunk1.png)